 This appointment is your responsibility and the laboratory will not provide you with any prescription for this procedure.

 Don't worry, it is always possible to find a professional who will understand your needs in order to help you with the blood test.

 Oral samples from the father do not require any intervention by a healthcare professional and saliva samples can be taken at home and even kept for several weeks until the start of the analysis.

 The analysis of the prenatal paternity test can only be carried out within 10 days from the blood test.
 You must therefore ensure that the blood samples are sent on the same day as the blood test .

-The receipt of the kit and the sending of your samples are often included in the purchase of the test.
+The delivery of the kit and the mailing of your samples are often included in the purchase of the test.
 They are usually carried out by a courier and take on average a few days to arrive at their destination.

-- The deadline for receiving a kit is a few days, by international courier.
+- The timeline for receiving a kit is a few days, by international courier.

-You have a tracking number and the reception must be done by a person.
+You have a tracking number and the drop-off must be done in person.

 Paternity Test Results